who pays which closing costs

 Seller Concessions

 Most buyers would rather negotiate a seller concession than a lower purchase price.
-The purchase price is mostly borrowed from a mortgage lender; the closing costs must be paid for out of pocket.

 A seller concession occurs when the seller agrees to pay a certain amount of money to help the buyer cover closing costs.
+The purchase price is mostly borrowed from a mortgage lender, while the closing costs must be paid for out of pocket.

-Sellers don’t have to offer them, of course, but it can help them move their property faster.
+Sellers don’t have to offer concessions, of course, but it can help them move their property faster.
 Consider it just another part of the sales negotiation — everything in real estate is negotiable!

 While many sellers refuse to offer any help toward the buyer’s closing costs, seller concessions become far more common during buyer’s markets.
 In a seller’s market, sellers have little incentive to offer extra perks like money toward the buyer’s closing costs.

-Most homeowner loan types, such as conventional, 203K, USDA, FHA, and VA loans, limit the maximum seller contribution to 6% of the purchase price.
 While portfolio loans and other privately-held investment property loans don’t limit seller concessions, they’re far less common in investment property transactions between professional investors.

 (article continues below)